NipunaMarcus/module-federation/README.md

 # Module Federation with Vite and React

-This is a sample with multiple packages with multiple applications to simulate usecase for developing an application using module federation.
+This is a sample with multiple packages with multiple applications to simulate use case for developing an application using module federation.

 Blog: